Dodge helps contractors find construction projects. Call 877.903.1907

 Vice President, Economic Affairs

-As vice president, economic affairs and chief economist for McGraw Hill Construction, Bob determines the broad forecast pattern used by the Company’s information products, and he functions as the Company’s chief economic spokesperson.
+As vice president, economic affairs and chief economist for Dodge Data & Analytics (formerly McGraw Hill Construction), Bob determines the broad forecast pattern used by the company’s information products, and he functions as the company’s chief economic spokesperson.
 Bob is frequently quoted by major newspapers such as The Wall Street Journal on industry developments, and his comments have also appeared in BusinessWeek, CNN, CNBC, FOX Business, Forbes, and other media outlets.

-Bob is the author of the widely circulated Dodge Construction Outlook—a seminal reference for the industry—and he serves as anchorman for McGraw Hill Construction’s prestigious Construction Industry Outlook Conference held in Washington each October.
+Bob is the author of the widely circulated Dodge Construction Outlook—a seminal reference for the industry—and he serves as anchorman for Dodge Data & Analytics's prestigious Construction Industry Outlook Conference held in Washington each October.
 He also conducts a series of construction outlook seminars every spring and fall in various cities across the U.S. and Canada.